Rock of Solutré: Countryside

-Surrounded by vineyards, the rock hosts a varied and spectacular terrain, from the height of its rocky peak to its grassy slopes.
+Surrounded by vineyards, the rock hosts a varied terrain, from the height of its rocky peak to its grassy slopes.
 The Saône plain extends to the east, with a view of Mâconnais in the foreground, then Ain and Dombes against the backdrop of the Alps and Mont Blanc in good visibility.

 In the three other directions the countryside is less open and bounded by the lines and crests of surrounding hills, with vineyards, villages, and typical Mâconnais settlements, in particular: